alirzamahmoodi/SRwithenhancedSOP/docs/modules/database_monitor.md

 ## Overview

-Implements continuous monitoring of an Oracle database table (`TREPORT`) to detect new studies that require transcription.
+Implements continuous monitoring of an Oracle database table (`TSTUDY`) to detect new studies that require transcription.
 It manages a processing queue and launches the main pipeline (`main.py`) as a subprocess for each detected study.

 ## Key Features & Workflow